 Foreign Direct Investment is an investment made by an entity or individual from one country in a business or entity in another country.
-This is different from foreign portfolio investment, where investors hold securities of a foreign entity without the intent of exercising control in the decision making of the organization.
+This is different from foreign portfolio investment, where investors hold securities of a foreign entity without exercising control in the organization’s decision-making.

-According to the International Monetary Fund, when an investor holds 10% or more of a foreign company, it is considered to be FDI.
-Although a holding of 10% doesn’t give an investor the controlling interest, it does give the power to influence management decisions.
+According to the International Monetary Fund, it is considered FDI when an investor holds 10% or more of a foreign company.
+Although a holding of 10% doesn’t give an investor the controlling interest, it does provide the power to influence management decisions.